jguiel/eikon_technical/README.md

 ## Step-by-step guide

+### Prerequisites
+1. Docker desktop app/daemon downloaded and running
+2. Port 5001 available (use of 5000 deprecated due to AirPlay on MacOS)
+3. Git command line

 ### Instantiation w/Docker
 1. Clone this repo locally with `git clone https://github.com/jguiel/eikon_technical.git`
-2. Enter the repo with `cd eikon_takehome`
+2. Enter the repo with `cd eikon_technical`
-3. Ensure Docker daemon is running (download Docker desktop and open app)
+3. Ensure Docker daemon is running (open Docker app)
 4. Run using `docker-compose up`

 ### Run and validate with Click app

-Click commands can be used to trigger ETL API or validate these data have been loaded correctly with `docker exec -it eikon_takehome-api_cli-1 python api_cli.py --<arg>` or in the Docker container interactive terminal directly with `python api_cli.py --<arg>`
+Click commands can be used to trigger ETL API or validate these data have been loaded correctly with `docker exec -it eikon_technical-master-api_cli-1 python api_cli.py --<arg>` or in the Docker container interactive terminal directly with `python api_cli.py --<arg>`
 ```
 # api_cli Click app's help section
 root@1d2a3b37035c:/api_cli# python api_cli.py --help